-

 - Don't spend more than the budget

-Tip: don't use too many KPI's for your campaigns.
+Tip: Don't use too many KPIs for your campaigns.
 Does your client really need to know the bounce rate of each landing page?
 Perhaps not.
+There are many instances when less is more.
+Focus on what’s most important so that data doesn’t become lost in all the noise.

 Marketing attribution

-If you want to report on the success of your campaigns, you need a way to figure which campaigns lead to which results.
-This is where attribution comes in - but it's not so simple.
+If you want to report on the success of your campaigns, you need a way to determine which campaigns lead to which results.
+This objective is where attribution comes in — but it's not overly simple.

-Because it's an important and complex topic, we wrote a separate blog post about.
+Because it's an important and complex topic, we wrote a separate blog post about it.
 You can read that here: The digital marketing attribution problem.

 Benchmarks and seasonality

-Now that you read about the recipient of your report, the KPI's and goals to report on and how that relates to the overall business...
-It is time to start creating your report.
-Let's take monthly reports as an example.
+Now that you have read about the recipient of your report, the KPIs and goals to report on and how that relates to the overall business, it is time to start creating your report.
+Take monthly reports as an example.

 - Number of sessions (organic search) per month